NHS Integrated Care Board

 People wishing to become a Board member will need to meet certain standards.
 This includes passing the NHS ‘fit and proper person test’, as part of the employment standards check.

-Dr Rima Makarem, Chair, makes appointment to the Board.
+The Chair makes appointments to the Board.

 A person could be disqualified from Board membership if they undermine the independence of the health service.
 This could be due to their involvement with the private healthcare sector, although it could be for other reasons.